What Are DISC Personality Styles? Each Style Listed & Explained

 Style D: Dominance

-People with a DI-type personality tend to have an innovative approach to life.
-As a result, they usually use their creativity in the workplace to solve complex problems and find original solutions.
+The DI style (Dominance & Influence) is one of the most common styles of DISC communication preferences.
+People with a DI-type tend to have an innovative approach.
+They usually use their creativity in the workplace to solve complex problems and find original solutions.

 DI personalities are also called achievers or seekers.